Skip to Content

 You’re going to cleanse and moisturize your hair on your normal schedule.
 But instead of applying shampoo and conditioner directly to your hair, you’re going to mix each in an applicator bottle.
 You want a liquid consistency that’s easy to move through the locs.

 When cleansing, apply the watery shampoo to your scalp and use the pads of your fingers to scrub lightly.
-Then apply the shampoo to the locs and squeeze the product all the way down to the tips.
+Focus the shampoo mixture only on your scalp and roots.
+When you rinse, simply let the soapy water run down the length of the locs to clean them without trapping suds deep inside the yarn.
 Then rinse well with warm water.
 To condition, follow the same process with a watery conditioner in an applicator bottle.

 Dry your hair super-thoroughly